igorski/bitmappery/README.md

 What determines the visible area of the zoomed document is the _viewport_.
 As such, interactions with the zCanvas element must be _translated_ from global DOM coordinates to a point relative to the BitMappery document, taking into account the current scaling factor and viewport offset.
-This is handled automatically by all event handlers delegated through zCanvas and the sprites, but needs care when performing rendering operations (such as drawing) and translating these to (non-zoomed and non-panned) source bitmaps.
+This is handled automatically by all event handlers delegated through zCanvas and the renderers, but needs care when performing rendering operations (such as drawing) and translating these to (non-zoomed and non-panned) source bitmaps.

 ## State history